All images © by Roberto Piperno, owner of the domain. Write to romapip@quipo.it.

 (left) Organ: (right) confessional box

-References to Pope Alexander VII and his heraldic symbols (six mountains and a star) were placed by Bernini at many points inside the church and also in the fountains between the church and the palace.
+References to Pope Alexander VII and his heraldic symbols (six mountains and a star) were placed by Bernini at many points inside the church (see two of the six coats of arms of Alexander VII which Bernini designed at Piazza S. Pietro).
 The Chigi preferred to be buried in their family chapel at S. Maria del Popolo in Rome (which was redesigned by Bernini too), rather than in S. Maria dell'Assunzione.

 (left) Dome and one of the two bell towers; (right) S. Nicola